Kevin Chapman (baseball): Career

+The Kansas City Royals drafted Chapman in the fourth round, with the 119th overall selection of the 2010 Major League Baseball draft and he signed.
+He made his professional debut with the High–A Wilmington Blue Rocks, accumulating a 5.50 ERA with 20 strikeouts across 18 innings of work.

+Chapman split the 2011 campaign between Wilmington and the Double–A Northwest Arkansas Naturals, compiling a 4.94 ERA with 90 strikeouts and 10 saves across 40 relief appearances.

 Houston Astros

+On March 20, 2012, Chapman and a player to be named later were traded to the Houston Astros in exchange for Humberto Quintero and Jason Bourgeois.

 Chapman was invited to spring training in 2013 and received his first callup to MLB later that season on August 8.
 He was optioned to the Oklahoma City RedHawks on April 17, 2014, and recalled on July 1.
 He was optioned the next day, and recalled for the second time that season on August 15.
 Chapman started the 2015 season with the Fresno Grizzlies, after spending spring training at the major league level.
 He was recalled in May, and returned to the minor leagues later that month.
 Chapman began the 2016 season in the minor leagues.
 He was called up to the major leagues on August 11 to fill out the roster for a doubleheader.
 At the end of the minor league season in September, Chapman was promoted to the major league level.

 Chapman was eligible to represent Canada at the 2017 World Baseball Classic because his father was born in Ontario.